-Spain intercepted more than 69 tonnes of drugs in vessel boardings in international waters during 2020
+Spain seized more than 69 tons of drugs in boardings of vessels in international waters during 2020

-- This is the highest number of narcotic substances seized since 2011 and triple the amount for 2019, according to the report prepared by the Ministry of Interior's Centre for Intelligence against Terrorism and Organised Crime (CITCO).
+- It is the highest number of narcotic substances seized since 2011 and triples the amount of 2019, according to the report prepared by the Intelligence Center against Terrorism and Organized Crime (CITCO) of the Ministry of the Interior.

-- The Tax Agency’s Customs Surveillance Service, the National Police and the Guardia Civil carried out eighteen operations in the high seas, eleven of them with positive results.
+- The Customs Surveillance Service of the Tax Agency, National Police and Civil Guard carried out eighteen operations on the high seas, eleven of them with positive results.

-- From 2011 to 2020, Customs Surveillance and the State’s Security Forces carried out 129 vessel boardings in international waters enabling the seizure of 386 tonnes of drugs.
+- From 2011 to 2020, Customs Surveillance and the State Security Forces and Corps carried out 129 boardings in international waters that allowed the seizure of 386 tons of drugs.

 June 5, 2021.- Customs Surveillance of the Tax Agency and the State Security Forces and Corps intervened during 2020 more than 69 tons of narcotic substances in 18 boardings of vessels in international waters , specifically in the North Atlantic and Mediterranean areas.
 In total, 63.6 tons of hashish and 5.4 tons of cocaine were seized.